briandconnelly/nicheconstruct/paper/response_to_reviewers.md

 No, all types contribute to the constructed environment proportional to their abundances.

-We have updated the manuscript to clarify this point and not give the impression that types only construct their niche when fixed.
+We have updated the manuscript to clarify this point.
 In the instance noted by the reviewer, types are no longer described as having fixed.

 > Line 265.
 Without qualification this sentence might be overstating things a bit!